-The Partnership for Medicaid is a nonpartisan, nationwide coalition made up of organizations representing doctors, health care providers, safety net health plans, counties, and labor.
+The Partnership for Medicaid is a nonpartisan, nationwide coalition of organizations representing clinicians, health care providers, safety-net health plans, and counties.
 The goal of the coalition is to preserve and improve the Medicaid program.

 Above all, The Partnership for Medicaid is a unified voice to ensure that Medicaid continues its crucial role as a strong safety net for vulnerable Americans.

 Read our Medicaid Principles and Medicaid 1115 Demonstration Waiver Principles.

 December 4, 2020: Letter to HHS in support of rescinding the proposed SUNSET rule

 December 4, 2020: Letter to Congressional leadership in support of increased FMAP and equitable relief for Medicaid providers to address COVID-19

 December 3, 2020: Letter to Congressional leadership supporting the Helping Medicaid Offer Maternity Services (Helping MOMS) Act

 October 1, 2020: Statement opposing the reinstatement of the public charge final rule